eddieantonio/compilers/index.md

 # Resources for learning more about compilers

-Here we have a few more resources about learning how compilers work and what happens to code _after_ the compiler runs — that is, how does a CPU actually _execute_ machine code?
+Here we have a few more resources about learning how compilers work and what happens to code _after_ the compiler runs — that is, how does a CPU _actually_ run machine code?

 # How machine code works